sidkrish03/Coin-Flip-Game-Design/src/com/java/design/game/coinflip/Use-Case-Description.md

 **Coin Flip**

 Use Case Description:
-1. A player at random offers a prediction of a coin flip.
-The other player gets the other option.
+1. A mineSweeperPlayer at random offers a prediction of a coin flip.
+The other mineSweeperPlayer gets the other option.
 The coin is flipped.
 The correct guess wins.

 Triggers
-1. A player at random offers a prediction of a coin flip
+1. A mineSweeperPlayer at random offers a prediction of a coin flip

 Actors
-1. A player who makes the prediction
+1. A mineSweeperPlayer who makes the prediction
-2. A player that gets the other option
+2. A mineSweeperPlayer that gets the other option
 3. Coin

 Preconditions